namnh663/namnh663.github.io/docs/knowledge/glossary.md

 # P

 **Performance testing**: A type of software testing that focuses on evaluating the performance, speed, responsiveness, scalability, and stability of a software application under various conditions.
-The primary goal of performance testing is to ensure that the application performs well and meets the performance requirements and expectations of users.

 # Q